stratmm/useditor/README.md

 ```
 bin/useditor exe
 ```
-This mode behaves as described in the tests.
+This mode behaves as described in the test.

 ### zero based
-I only noticed at the very last minute that all your command where based on the image 'array' elements starting at 1 as opposed to being zero based.
+I only noticed at the very last minute that all your commands where based on the image 'array' elements starting at 1 as opposed to being zero based.
 The Thor based command line interface behaves in a zero based manner i.e. row 0 col 0 points to the top left pixel.

 All the command in the ```exe``` interface are 1 based therefore row 1 col 1 points to the top left pixel.